Selfrules/hoopster/README.md

 ---

-> Why did the basketball player take up gardening?
+> Why did the basketball player bring a ladder to practice?
-> Because he wanted to work on his plant defense! 🌱🏀
+> Because they heard they needed to work on their step-back jumper! 🪜🏀

 <img src="https://readme-jokes.vercel.app/api" alt="Jokes Card" />